Saturday, 20 March 2010

 The Appreciation of a system involves understanding how interactions (i.e. feedback) between the elements of a system can result in internal restrictions that force the system to behave as a single organism that automatically seeks a steady state.
 It is this steady state that determines the output of the system rather than the individual elements.
 Thus it is the structure of the organization rather than the employees, alone, which holds the key to improving the quality of output.

 The Knowledge of variation involves understanding that everything measured consists of both "normal" variation due to the flexibility of the system and of "special causes" that create defects.
 Quality involves recognizing the difference in order to eliminate "special causes" while controlling normal variation.
 Deming taught that making changes in response to "normal" variation would only make the system perform worse.
-Understanding variation includes the mathematical certainty that variation will normally occur within six
+Understanding variation includes the mathematical certainty that variation will normally occur within six standard deviations of the mean.

 The System of Profound Knowledge is the basis for application of Deming's famous 14 Points for Management, described below.